Everything YOU need to know about freelancing for beginners!

 - Your hourly rate will eventually become too high, and many clients will be turned away without giving you a chance.

-- You risk being underpaid for a high-quality project which you know is worth more value than you were paid.
+- You risk being underpaid for a high-quality project that you know is worth more value than you were paid.

 It’s a lot tougher for freelancer beginners to charge per project for the first clients to assign them work.
 You’ve never done a project like this, you don’t know how long it will take, and you have no prior feedback.

 It’s almost like taking a shot in the dark since a high rate could potentially leave a client unsatisfied, and a low rate could make you work relentlessly with little to show for it.

 Now, if you do have experience in your field, then, by all means, charge the rate you think is fair for the project.
 But freelancing for beginners should be more flexible.

 Once you gain that valuable experience and you increase your clientele, it will be much easier to determine a fair pay rate for each project.
 Here’s why: